Salmonberry/source-han-sans-ttf/readme.md

 # Ideohint Template for Source Han Sans

-This is a template for using [Caryll Ideohint](https://github.com/caryll/ideohint).
+This is a template for using [Caryll Ideohint](https://github.com/caryll/ideohint) to build Source Han Sans' TTF version.
 The template contains:

-- Two subset TTF fonts of [Source Han Sans](https://github.com/adobe-fonts/source-han-sans).
+- The full set of [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) in OTF.
 - The corresponded parameters for hinting.
 - MAKEFILE and corresponded support files.